 Even if you check both boxes, due to the various WP versions, web server configurations, and a number of other factors, there’s no guarantee that this "info ping" will work.
 On the other hand, if you disable both these options, you definitely won’t receive any.

 Since blogs live mainly from interaction with each other, it’s rather useful and exciting to know which blog has mentioned you.
 For example, you can write a comment there (if they’re enabled) and respond to the mention.

-As this function doesn’t always work, as mentioned above, I recommend you also add a Google alert with your name and the name of your blog.
-I find these alerts more reliable and they always send you a message if your name, or the name of your blog, is mentioned somewhere.
+Since this function, as mentioned, unfortunately does not always work, I recommend that you also set up a Google Alert with your name and the name of your blog.
+In my opinion, this works more reliably and always sends you a message if your name or the name of your blog is mentioned somewhere.

-Allow people to submit comments on new posts
+" Allow visitors to comment on new posts.